Agricultural subsidy: Non-farming companies

 Subsidies are also given to companies and individuals with little connection to traditional farming.
 It has been reported that the largest part of the sum given to these companies flow to multinational companies like food conglomerates, sugar manufacturers and liquor distillers.
 For example, in France, the single largest beneficiary was the chicken processor Groupe Doux, at €62.8m, and was followed by about a dozen sugar manufacturers which together reaped more than €103m.

 Public economics implications

 Government intervention, through agricultural subsidies, interferes with the price mechanism which would normally determine commodity prices, often creating crop overproduction and market discrimination.

+Journalist Michael Pollan argues that corn became a prime crop for over-production (and thus subsidies) due to it having a wide genetic variability and flexibility; historical uses of corn as food and as a commodity fueled its growth with capitalism.
+As a result of overproduction and falling prices, farmers were subsidized with direct payments from the government.
+The pressure to produce massive swaths of corn, however, resulted in farmers tending to monocrop agriculture.
+As Pollan argues, this not only pushed many small farms out of business, but also resulted in paradoxical "food deserts".

 Subsidies are also an inefficient use of taxpayer's money.
 For instance, in 2006, the Department of Agriculture estimated that the average farm household income was $77,654 or about 17% higher than the average US household income.
 From a public economics perspective, subsidies of any kind work to create a socially and politically acceptable equilibrium that is not necessarily Pareto efficient.